OpenDSA/OpenDSA/RST/en/java4python/definingclasses.rst

 numerator and denominator in the result.

 Finally on line 6 a new ``Fraction`` is returned as the result of the computation.
-The value that is returned by the return statement must match the value that is specified as part of the declaration.
-So, in this case the return value on line 8 must match the declared value on line 1.
+The type of the value that is returned by the return statement must match the type that is specified as part of the declaration.
+So, in this case the value returned on line 8 must be a ``Fraction`` since that is the return type specified on line 1.

 Method Signatures and Overloading